 PEP Is Crucial in Preventing Rabies

-Human Rabies Is Essentially 100% Preventable With Prompt and Proper Post-exposure Prophylaxis (PEP)1
+Human Rabies Is Essentially 100% Preventable With Proper Post-exposure Prophylaxis (PEP)1

-Administer a human rabies immune globulin, such as KEDRAB, as soon as possible after exposure, but no later than 7 days after the first dose of the vaccine2,3
+Administer a human rabies immune globulin (HRIG), such as KEDRAB, as soon as possible after exposure, but no later than 7 days after the first dose of the vaccine2,3

 Vaccinate against the rabies virus to stimulate the patient’s immune system (virus neutralizing antibodies will appear approximately 7 to 10 days after initiation of the vaccine series)2